 (b) If no Arbitrator has yet been appointed, at the request of a Party and in the absence of Party agreement, JAMS may determine the location of the Hearing, subject to Arbitrator review.
-In determining the location of the Hearing, such factors as the location of the project, the subject matter of the dispute, the convenience of the Parties and witnesses, and the relative resources of the Parties shall be considered.
-The location of the project shall be given the greatest weight in making this determination. (c) If, at any time, any Party has failed to pay fees or expenses in full, JAMS may order the suspension or termination of the proceedings.
+In determining the location of the Hearing, such factors as the subject matter of the dispute, the convenience of the Parties and witnesses, and the relative resources of the Parties shall be considered, but in no event will the Hearing be scheduled in a location that precludes attendance by the Employee. (c) If, at any time, any Party has failed to pay fees or expenses in full, JAMS may order the suspension or termination of the proceedings.
 JAMS may so inform the Parties in order that one of them may advance the required payment.
-If one party advances the payment owed by a non-paying party, the Arbitration shall proceed, and the Arbitrator may allocate the non-paying party's share of such costs in accordance with Rules 24(f) and 31(c).
-An administrative suspension shall toll any other time limits contained in these Rules, applicable statutes or the Parties' Agreement.
+If one Party advances the payment owed by a non-paying Party, the Arbitration shall proceed, and the Arbitrator may allocate the non-paying Party's share of such costs, in accordance with Rules 24(f) and 31(c).
+An administrative suspension shall toll any other time limits contained in these Rules or the Parties' Agreement.

-(d) JAMS does not maintain a duplicate file of documents filed in the Arbitration.
+(d) JAMS does not maintain an official record of documents filed in the Arbitration.
 If the Parties wish to have any documents returned to them, they must advise JAMS in writing within thirty (30) calendar days of the conclusion of the Arbitration.
 If special arrangements are required regarding file maintenance or document retention, they must be agreed to in writing, and JAMS reserves the right to impose an additional fee for such special arrangements.
+Documents that are submitted for e-filing are retained for thirty (30) calendar days following the conclusion of the Arbitration.